-Australian TV editor suspects Hanks’ wife gave him virus
+Australian TV journalist who met with Rita Wilson has virus

-CANBERRA, Australia (AP) — An Australian television network entertainment editor has tested positive for the new coronavirus after meeting Tom Hanks’ wife, Rita Wilson, in Sydney.
+CANBERRA, Australia (AP) — An Australian television journalist said Monday he has the new coronavirus and assumes he contracted it while meeting with actress-singer Rita Wilson in Sydney.

-Hanks and Wilson have been isolated in an Australian hospital since they were both diagnosed with COVID-19 on March 12.
+Wilson and her husband Tom Hanks have been isolated in an Australian hospital since they were both diagnosed with COVID-19 on March 12.

 Authorities said last week several contacts Hanks and Wilson had in Australia were being traced, but no other results of those efforts have been made public.
+Hanks had been working on a film in Australia and Wilson had concert performances in the country before they were diagnosed.

-Nine Network entertainment editor Richard Wilkins said Monday that he was tested because he met Wilson at the Sydney Opera House on March 7 and again at Nine’s Sydney studio on March 9.
+Nine Network entertainment editor Richard Wilkins said he was tested because he met Wilson at the Sydney Opera House on March 7 and again at Nine’s Sydney studio on March 9.
 The result came back positive on Sunday.

 “I’m surprisingly very well,” Wilkins told Nine by Facetime from his Sydney home, where he has self-isolated since Wilson’s diagnosis.